 "We will try" said Holmes.
 "Would you like to sit down?
 And can I offer you any refreshment?"

 "Thank you but no ... to both.
 I trust you will understand that I wish to keep on my hat and coat: I hope that this does not cause you concern."

 "Not at all.
 Then let us get to business.
-Doctor Watson here" Holmes indicated "is my regular assistant.
+Doctor Watson here" Holmes indicated "is my regular associate.
 Monsieur Verne you know.
 Perhaps you can explain how you came to need our help."